m-chaturvedi/undupes/README.md

 The input to `undupes` is the file paths (absolute or relative to the current path) and the output will be the sets of files which have the same content.

 The accepted input to `undupes` can be a list of regular files, symlinks or hard-links.
 We don't make it handle symlinks especially,  because we have `find` for it.
-In `find` command, one can specify `-L` for handling the symlinks, `-links` for handling hard-linkg, and `-type f` for handling the files.
+With `find` command, one can specify `-L` for handling the symlinks, `-links` for handling hard-links, and `-type f` for handling the files.

 #### Input

-A list of  sets of files, where each set if separated by `\0` , and each file in a set if separated by `\0`.
-We don't hadle directories or links.
+A list of  files, where each file is separated by `\0` , and each file in a set if separated by `\0`.
+I chose `\0` instead of whitespace because Linux can have even `\n` in file names and many tools on Linux like `sort`, `find`, `cut`, etc. already support `\0`.

 ###### File remove interaction